 The Technical Regulations (WMO‑No. 49), Volume I, General Provisions, paragraph 6 states that in accordance with the above definitions, Members shall do their utmost to implement the standard practices and procedures.
 In accordance with Article 9 (b) of the Convention and in conformity with Regulation 101 of the General Regulations, Members shall formally notify the Secretary-General, in writing, of their intention to apply the standard practices and procedures of the Technical Regulations, except those for which they have lodged a specific deviation.
 Members shall also inform the Secretary-General, at least three months in advance, of any change in the degree of their implementation of a standard practice or procedure as previously notified and the effective date of the change.

-Accordingly, the following conditions, criteria and implications on compliance status of a Member invoking Article 9(b) concerning their contribution to GBON are as followed:
+Accordingly, the following conditions, criteria and implications on compliance status of a Member invoking Article 9(b) [Secretariat in consultation with SOFF] concerning their contribution to GBON are as followed:

 Concerning the horizontal resolution requirement, a Member invoking Article 9(b) concerning their commitment to GBON should clearly indicate the reasons, for what part of their territory they are seeking exemption to meeting GBON requirements, their level of commitment to meeting GBON horizontal resolution requirement for the rest of their territory, the period during which they believe such part of their territory would be exempted, and whether they have any plan to improve the situation